 - (a) The Supplier can issue a reminder notice if the Buyer does not pay an undisputed invoice on time.
-The Supplier can terminate the Contract if the Buyer fails to pay an undisputed invoiced sum due and worth over 10% of the total Contract value or £1,000, whichever is the lower, within 30 days of the date of the reminder notice. - (b) If a Supplier terminates the Contract under clause 11.6(a): - (i) the Buyer must promptly pay all outstanding charges incurred to the Supplier; - (ii) the Buyer must pay the Supplier reasonable committed and unavoidable losses as long as the Supplier provides a fully itemised and costed schedule with evidence the maximum value of this payment is limited to the total sum payable to the Supplier if the Contract had not been terminated: - (iii) clauses 11.5(c) to 11.5(e) apply.
+The Supplier can terminate the Contract if the Buyer fails to pay an undisputed invoiced sum due and worth over 10% of the total Contract value or £1,000, whichever is the lower, within 30 days of the date of the reminder notice. - (b) Supplier may terminate the Contract if Buyer is in breach of clause 10.2 and fails to remedy such breach, if remediable, within 30 days after written notice from Buyer. - (c) If a Supplier terminates the Contract under clause 11.4(a): - (i) the Buyer must promptly pay all outstanding charges incurred to the Supplier; - (ii) the Buyer must pay the Supplier reasonable committed and unavoidable losses as long as the Supplier provides a fully itemised and costed schedule with evidence - the maximum value of this payment is limited to the total sum payable to the Supplier if the Contract had not been terminated; - (iii) clauses 11.3(c) to 11.3(f) apply.

-11.7 Partially ending and suspending the Contract
+11.5 Partially ending and suspending the Contract

 - (a) Where the Buyer has the right to terminate the Contract it can terminate or suspend (for any period), all or part of it.
-If the Buyer suspends the Contract, it can provide the Deliverables itself or buy them from a third party. - (b) The Buyer can only partially terminate or suspend the Contract if the remaining parts of it can still be used to effectively deliver the intended purpose. - (c) The Parties must agree (in accordance with clause 24) any necessary variation required by clause 11.7, but the Supplier may not either: - (i) reject the variation; - (ii) increase the Charges, except where the right to partial termination is under clause 11.3. - (d) The Buyer can still use other rights available, or subsequently available to it if it acts on its rights under clause 11.7.
+If the Buyer suspends the Contract it can provide the Deliverables itself or buy them from a third party. - (b) The Buyer can only partially terminate or suspend the Contract if the remaining parts of it can still be used to effectively deliver the intended purpose. - (c) The Parties must agree (in accordance with clause 23) any necessary variation required by clause 11.5, but the Supplier may not either: - (i) reject the variation; - (ii) increase the Charges.

+(d) The Buyer can still use other rights available, or subsequently available to it if it acts on its rights under clause 11.5.